Nakilon/nakischema/README.md

 custom assertion failed (at [:"#1", :pets, :"#0"]) (Nakischema::Error)
 ```

+There are a few other special keys.
+You'll find them in source code easily.

 # Why such stupid name?

 Initially I wanted to call it something like "SchemaValidator" but: